 This baked frittata has a marvelous flavor and perfect texture.
 Serve with some buttered toast and orange juice for true comfort food.

 To cut down on fat and cholesterol if you'd like you can substitute egg whites or egg substitute for some or all of the eggs in these recipes.
-If you're using all egg whites, be aware that the frittata will be more dry.
-I prefer to substitute half of the eggs with egg whites.
+If you're using all egg whites, be aware that the frittata will be drier.
+We prefer to substitute half of the eggs with egg whites.
 For each egg, use two egg whites, or 1/4 cup of the egg substitute.